-US judge not blocking multistep Mississippi election system
+Judge won’t block Mississippi’s Jim Crow-era election system

 JACKSON, Miss.
-(AP) — A federal judge ruled Friday that he will not immediately block Mississippi’s unique, multistep process for electing a governor and other statewide officials.
+(AP) — A federal judge ruled Friday that he will not immediately block Mississippi’s unique, multistep process for electing a governor and other statewide officials, which was enacted at a time of Jim Crow segregation to maintain white rule.

 U.S. District Judge Daniel P. Jordan III said he would not issue a preliminary injunction to prevent the system from being used in Tuesday’s elections.
+However, he left open the possibility of further considering the case later.

 Mississippi’s 1890 constitution requires a statewide candidate to win a majority of the popular vote and a majority of the 122 state House districts.
 If nobody wins both, the election is decided by the House, and representatives are not obligated to vote as their districts did.

-The process was written when white politicians across the South were enacting Jim Crow laws to erase black political power gained during Reconstruction, and the separate House vote was promoted as a way for the white ruling class have the final say in who holds office.
+The process was written when white politicians across the South were enacting laws to erase black political power gained during Reconstruction, and the separate House vote was promoted as a way for the white ruling class have the final say in who holds office.

 African American plaintiffs who sued the state this year have argued that the system unconstitutionally violates the principle of one person, one vote.

+Jordan wrote that the plaintiffs’ argument about violation of one person, one vote is “arguably … their strongest claim.”
+The plaintiffs’ attorneys argued that the Mississippi system is similar to a Georgia county-unit election rule that was invalidated by a federal court ruling in 1963.

+Jordan raised concerns about the timing of the case, noting that Mississippi’s election laws “are not merely statutes that can be revised in one legislative session; they are constitutional provisions that require amendment.”

+“That process cannot occur before the November 2019 votes are counted or within a short time after the election.
+Indeed, it was already too late when this suit was filed,” Jordan wrote.
+“But based on Plaintiffs’ argument during the hearing, it appears the process could be attempted before the next statewide election cycle.
+If not, then by that time there would presumably have been a trial on the merits, and the Court could craft its own ‘remedial plan’ if necessary.”

-Their attorneys said Mississippi’s history of racially polarized voting means that candidates preferred by black voters must receive a higher share of the statewide vote to win a majority of House districts.
+Plaintiffs’ attorneys said Mississippi’s history of racially polarized voting means that candidates preferred by black voters must receive a higher share of the statewide vote to win a majority of House districts.

 Jordan wrote Friday that he would issue a separate order on state officials’ request that he dismiss the lawsuit.